nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 ### Back to topic - what should we conserve:
+I asked the question :"What ought we try and conserve"?

 David: Looks at long-established scientific evidence [i.e. statements and theories scientific evidence is something we should conserve], simple  things we can rely on (what he cals "postcard philosophy" - philosophical views that can fit on a postcard), and humans should study what matters.
 We should study happiness, realise it's not possible, and come up with the concept of *eudaimonia*/fulfilment